learning-zone/react-basics/README.md

     * React.renderComponent() is called on the client side.
     * React preserves markup rendered on the server side, attaches event handlers.

+**Limitations**

+* Learning curve.
+Being not full-featured framework it is requered in-depth knowledge for integration user interface free library into MVC framework.
+* View-orientedness is one of the cons of ReactJS.
+It should be found 'Model' and 'Controller' to resolve 'View' problem.
+* Not using isomorphic approach to exploit application leads to search engines indexing problems.

 #### Q. ***What is JSX and how JSX can help applications in React.js?***
 #### Q. ***What is React.createClass?***